egison/egison/README.md

 (1-6): 5
 ====================
 We can write a pattern-matching against infinite lists even if that has infinite results.
-Note that Egison really enumurate all pairs of two natural numbers in the following example.
+Note that Egison really enumerates all pairs of two natural numbers in the following example.

 Examples:
   (take 10 (match-all nats (set integer) [<cons $m <cons $n _>> [m n]]))